 Use your main keywords or LSI keywords

 I’ve mentioned above that you should use your keywords without crossing the line and start doing keyword stuffing.

 To help understand this better, follow the guidelines below:

 Use images that are relevant to your content – if you add images that are not relevant to the rest of the content, you won’t be able to have alt text that is descriptive and keyword-rich.

-Don’t always use your main keywords but use semantic related keywords – Many times it’s difficult to have the main keyword in the alt text, a good alternative is to use related keywords.
+Don’t always use your main keywords but use semantically related keywords – Many times it’s difficult to have the main keyword in the alt text, a good alternative is to use related keywords.

 Here is an example.